 Affiliate Disclosure: Some of the links on this page are affiliate links, which means we may receive a commission if you decide to buy a product or service we recommend.

-As with anything, if you can’t manage something small, you can’t manage something bigger.
+As with most things, if you can’t manage something small, you can’t manage something bigger.

 So how do you go about spending less and saving more?

-You can read finance/business books or learn from entrepreneurs.
+You can read finance or business books or learn from entrepreneurs.

 Since starting my podcast and interviewing entrepreneurs, I’ve adopted better habits.
 Each guest shared their success story and financial wisdom.
 The best part was being able to relate to these entrepreneurs.

-If you’re struggling to save money, here are smart tips you can adopt.
+If you’re struggling to save money, here are some smart tips you can adopt.

 Saving money is great until you’re forced to be (extra) frugal.